What is Ad Cloaking?

 IBV is a long-standing industry issue that creates poor UX and does premium advertisers no favors in trying to connect with an audience.

-Publishers should report IBV to their demand partners and understand what security and QA measures those partners have in place.
+Publishers should report IBV to their demand partners and understand what security and QA measure those partners have in place.

 Scanning at multiple points along the supply chain is not enough– as cloaked ads reveal their true malicious nature after the last scan.
 Scanning solutions vary fairly widely from one provider to the next and not to mention, not all scanning solutions scan every creative.
 If the scanner is looking at only a sample, real risks will pass through undetected.